kirchmann/Ambilight/README.md

 Ambilight for computer screen using an arduino and neopixels

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With

 * JAVA 9
 * Arduino

+## To do

+* Send RGB values over serial to Arduino
+* Control LEDS with Arduino using RBG values recieved over serial
+* Evaluate performance

 ## Authors

-* **Carl Christian Kirchmann
+* Carl Christian Kirchmann

 ## License